mikkelsvartveit/thesis/preproject/content/02-background.md

 ## Convolutional Neural Networks

 Convolutional neural networks, or CNN, is a machine learning method that builds upon the traditional, fully-connected neural network architectures.
+While the first practical application of CNN was published as early as in 1998 [@Lecun98], the technique remained relatively underutilized throughout the 2000s due to computational constraints.
+The turning point happened in 2012, when AlexNet won the annual ImageNet Large Scale Visual Recognition Challenge.
+Since then, CNN variants have been successfully used for numerous applications.

 CNN provides several significant advantages over fully-connected neural networks:

 1. **Parameter efficiency**: Fully-connected neural networks require one model weight per connection between neurons.
 This means that each added layer in the network typically adds thousands of parameters.
 In a CNN architecture, each neuron is only connected to a small number of other neurons.
 Additionally, CNN uses the concepts of _filters_, where the weights in each filter can be shared across the entire input range.
 Fewer model parameters results in increased memory efficiency and makes the model less prone to overfitting.
 2. **Preservation of spatial relationships**: In fully-connected neural networks, there is no mechanism that preserves information about the ordering of the input features.
 This means that spatial relationships between the input features are not taken into account when training the model.
 Through the convolution layers and pooling layers, CNN are able to learn spatial features, and even discover them independently of their position in the input.
 3. **Automatic feature extraction**: In contrast to most machine learning techniques, CNN does not require manual extraction of features [@cnn-survey].
 Eliminating the need for feature engineering can save significantly on time and resources.
 In addition, this characteristic makes CNN suitable for machine learning applications where humans are not able to discover patterns in the input data themselves.

-TODO: Explain the typical layers in a CNN:

-- Convolution layer
-- Pooling layer
-- Dropout
-- Convolutional block

-TODO: Explain fine-tuning